tyson-hu/Food-Scanner-App/docs/ci-cd/test-strategy.md

 }
 ```

-This testing strategy ensures comprehensive test coverage and reliable testing practices for the Food Scanner app.
+This testing strategy ensures comprehensive test coverage and reliable testing practices for the Calry app.